Khusoko journalists uphold the highest standards of ethical and professional journalism.

 Independence from those we cover is a key principle of journalistic integrity.
 We avoid conflicts of interest and the appearance of conflicts.
 Khusoko believes in paying the costs incurred in gathering and publishing news.
 In circumstances where that may not be possible, we disclose information that could create the perception of a conflict of interest.
 Transparency with our readers about potential conflicts should guide our considerations about real or perceived conflicts.

 To be impartial does not require a media outlet to be unquestioning or to refrain from editorial expression.
 Sound practice, however, demands a clear distinction for readers between news and opinion.
 All content that contains explicit opinion or personal interpretation should be clearly identified as opinion or analysis, as appropriate.

 Every person has a right to privacy.
 There are inevitable conflicts between the right to privacy, the public good and the right of the public to be informed about the conduct of public affairs.
 Each case should be judged in the light of common sense and humanity.

 ACCURACY AND CORRECTIONS

 Khusoko Fact Check corrects errors as quickly as possible and with high levels of transparency.
 If the correction is straightforward, we mark the correction within 24 hours of being pointed out.
-But if the correction involves the further investigation or reaching out to people for their reactions, the correction may take up to 72 hours.
+But if the correction involves further investigation or reaching out to people for their reactions, the correction may take up to 72 hours.

 We value feedback from our readers, which can be posted in the comments section at the end of every story, video or post.
-A request for a correction or an update in a story can also be sent to feedback. email@example.com
+A request for a correction or an update in a story can also be sent for feedback. firstname.lastname@example.org

-If a new fact comes to light after a story is published, information that adds substantial new layers or angles but does not alter the rating, it is marked as “Update” at the end of the article.
+If a new fact comes to light after a story is published, information that adds substantial new layers or angles but does not alter the rating, is marked as “Update” at the end of the article.

 ANONYMITY AND CONFIDENTIAL SOURCES